Application Development Kit (ADK)

 The required files of the macro module are detected by the dependency analysis of MeVisLab and are automatically added to the installer.

 The ModuleDependencyAnalyzer module can be used to test the result of the automatic analysis.
-If required files are missing, then they should be added to the Deployment section of the module that depends on it.
-If there is a reason for not adding files to the Deployment section, then they can be manually specified here.
+If required files are missing, they should be added to the Deployment section of the module that depends on it.
+If there is a reason for not adding files to the Deployment section, they can be manually specified here.

 If not all necessary files have been found automatically, more commands and files can be added manually.